-Organizations (including subrecipient organizations, per item 23.3) are required to have a unique entity identifier (currently a Dun & Bradstreet number, or DUNS) that reflects the organization's legal name and current, physical address.
-SAAs and RAOs (but not subrecipient organizations) must also maintain an active registration-based on the DUNS provided in the application-in the System for Award Management

-(SAM.gov), from application submission through award closeout.
-(See the Handbook for more information about registering and renewing in SAM.)
+Organizations (including subrecipient organizations, per item 23.3 below) are required to have a unique entity identifier (currently a Dun & Bradstreet number, or DUNS) that reflects the organization's legal name and current, physical address.
+SAAs and RAOs (but not subrecipient organizations) must also maintain an active registration-based on the DUNS provided in the application-in the System for Award Management (SAM.gov), from application submission through award closeout.
+(See the How to Manage Your NEA Award & eGMS REACH Handbook for more information about registering and renewing in SAM.)

-Per 23.3, you may only make subawards to entities who have a valid DUNS number; however, subrecipient organizations are not required to register in the System for Award Management (SAM) to receive a subaward.
+Per Section 23.3 of these GTCs, you may only make subawards to entities that have a valid DUNS number; however, subrecipient organizations are not required to register in the System for Award Management (SAM) to receive a subaward.